Precision Micro Magnets - Neodymium Micro Magnets

 In this range, most teams choose NdFeB for strength-to-volume, but your real limiter is usually handling yield + coating uniformity + air gap in the stack-up (often called a micron magnet in research notes, or mikro magnet in EU documentation).

-Features of Micro Magnets
+Features Of Micro Magnets

 Tiny neodymium Magnet